-The household groupings and other interventions from the previous academic year were maintained.
-Students had access to the University's symptomatic testing facilities, and students participated in weekly asymptomatic testing on a voluntary basis.
-This ensured the virus within the College was very well contained with fewer incidences of infection than the population at large.
+The College continued supporting students affected by COVID through their College tutors as well as practical measures.
+The household groupings and other interventions from the previous 2020/21 academic year were maintained.
+Students had access to the University's symptomatic testing facilities, and students participated in weekly asymptomatic testing on a voluntary basis for part of the year.